The Cognitive Completeness Imperative

 The causality runs the other way.

-Why the Same Content Hits Completely Different
+Why the Same Content Hits Differently

 Some people need high-intensity stuff.
 Dense academic papers, Elden Ring boss fights, Christopher Nolan movies where you have to pay attention to every frame.
 Lighter content doesn't do it for them.
 It's like drinking La Croix when what you really need is espresso.
 Their system requires the full workout.